bipinrimal/just-annotate/README.md

     justA.py [-h] [-f FILE] [-c COLUMN]

-    Query script for obtaining gene ID, go term, category and funciton, and accession number when one is provided
+    Query script for obtaining gene ID, go term, category and funciton, when accession number when one is provided

     optional arguments: